ManafaGe/resilience_public_health_nk/README.md

 ```

 ### Running the App
-To run the app, either open the project in RStudio or run it in CLI:
+To run the app, either open the project in RStudio and press `Run App` or run it in CLI:
 ```bash
 Rscript app.R
 ```